KrisChristensen/OrthologyBetweenSpecies/README.md

        Help:
        python Compare_Genome_2_Other_Genome_blastfmt6_ver1.0.py -h

-3) Keep the best overlapping linear global alignment
+3) Keep the best overlapping linear global homology searches

        Note: Requires the python script GeneralOverlap.py to be in the same directory